nginxinc/nginx-basics-workshops/lab1/readme.md

     Launch your browser, go to http://localhost

-    You should see the default NGINX Welcome web page.
+    You should see the default NGINX Welcome web page.  << Needs a new screenshot >>

     ![NGINX Welcome](media/lab1_nginx-welcome.png)